ffvoigt/neuromatch-compneuro-2022-project/README.md

 ## Structure
 * There is a `main` and a `development branch` (see dropdown menu on the top left)
-* The idea is that `main` is always stable, `development` is where recent code additions get tested before they are pulled into `main`
+* The idea is that `main` is always stable and will run when executed in Google Colab, `development` is where recent code additions get tested before they are pulled into `main`.
 * Therefore: Please direct pull requests towards `development`
-* Workflow for getting your code into `main`
+* Workflow for getting your code into `main`:
-    * fork the repository
+    * fork this repository (if you have not done so already)
     * change code in your local development branch
+    * make sure there is some documentation (either in code or as text cells) stating what your code does, the algorithm you used, and why you picked this specific approach
+    * make sure that your code runs in the latest version of the development branch by pulling the latest changes from `development` into your repository and locally merge all changes
-    * create a pull request asking to merge you
+    * if it runs locally for you: create a pull request asking to merge your changes
+    * one of the admins reviews your changes
+    * if there are no conflicts or issues, your changes get merged into the  `development` branch
+    * if everything works, it gets pulled into `main`

 ## Notebook overview